peizhaoli05/cosi-159-01/assignment_01/README.md

-# COSI-159A: Deep Learning Practice

-COSI-159A: Computer Vision, 2023 Spring
+# Assignment 01

-Code template on MNIST classification from 02/08 class
+Code template on MNIST classification from 02/08/2023 class